LoopKit/loopdocs/docs/gh-actions/gh-errors.md

-## <code>*GitHub* Browser Build</code> Errors

-This method is fairly new so new errors are being captured as people use this method.
-Each time a new error is discovered, we try to update *LoopDocs* to make it easier for the next person to succeed without errors.
+## Most Common Mistakes

+!!! tip "Username, Not Pictures"
-If you've been around Loop for a while, you know the mantra about screenshots.
-Well, for *GitHub* Build Action failures, **screenshots are close to useless**.
-If you get an error with a *GitHub Action*, you should use the search feature for known diagnosis strings.
-If you are still stuck, then post your request for help along with your **GitHub username**.
-Mentors can go to your public <code>LoopWorkspace</code> fork - check that your branch is up to date and then view your `GitHub Action` log files directly.
+    If you've been around the DIY community for a while, you know the mantra about screenshots.
+Well, when using a browser to build, **screenshots are close to useless**.

+If you get an error when building with a browser, use this page to figure out what to do.

+If you are still unsuccessful, then post your request for help along with your&nbsp;<span translate="no">GitHub </span>&nbsp;**username**.
+Mentors can go to your public&nbsp;<span translate="no">GitHub repository</span>, check the status and then view your log files directly.

+* Do not copy from the log file and post the words
+* Do not take a screenshot of what you think is an error
+* Just post your username and the name of the app you are trying to build

 But first - try to diagnose it yourself using this page.

-## Most Common Mistakes

 These are some of the most common errors to date.